pdjr-archive/pdjr-skplugin-tank-monitor/README.md

 requirements discussed above.

 Data logging is disabled by default.
-Once enabled, __signalk-tank-monitor__ will create a database if none exists but it will not delete an existing database.
+Once enabled, __pdjr-skplugin-tank-monitor__ will create a database if none exists but it will not delete an existing database.
 This conservative behaviour is a problem if you decide to modify your logged database configuration by adding to, removing from, or renaming